 A 'rejecting-compassionate' approach regards homosexual behaviour as contrary to God's creative intent and never permissible for Christians.
 However, actions and orientation are distinguished and the church is to welcome into the community of forgiven sinners all who will follow Christ - irrespective of sexual orientation.

 The position 'qualified acceptance' amounts to saying: the homosexual person is rarely, if ever, responsible for his sexual orientation; the prospects of developing a heterosexual orientation are minimal; celibacy is not always possible; stable homosexual unions may offer the prospect of human fulfilment and are obviously better than homosexual promiscuity.
-Homosexuality is never ideal because God's intention in creation is heterosexuality; attempts to develop heterosexual desires must be made, but, occasionally and reluctantly, one may accept a homosexual partnership as the only way for some people to achieve a measure of humanity in their lives.
+Homosexuality is never ideal because God's intention in creation is heterosexuality, attempts to develop heterosexual desires can be made, but occasionally and reluctantly, one may accept a homosexual partnership as the only way for some people to achieve a measure of humanity in their lives.

 The view reached by Christians on the morality of homosexual behaviour impinges directly on church life, pastoral care and evangelism.
 The overall contours of theological belief not only shape, but may also be shaped by, the conclusions reached.
 Much is at stake when we discuss this subject.
 However, we must speak with care.
 Much unnecessary pain has been caused by divisive and insensitive remarks.
-The moral, intellectual and pastoral issues must be considered in the light of all that unites us.
-Homophile or heterophile, we share a common situation as human beings, sexual beings and sinful beings.
+We must consider the moral, intellectual and pastoral issues in the light of all that unites us.
+Whatever our experience of sexual attraction, we share a common situation as human beings, sexual beings, and sinful beings.